-The Tier 4 restrictions in place across Wales have been especially difficult for the most vulnerable residents, people living alone and those who have been identified as Clinically Extremely Vulnerable, particularly over the Christmas and New Year period.
+Tier 4 restrictions have been especially difficult for the most vulnerable residents, people living alone and those who have been identified as Clinically Extremely Vulnerable, particularly over the Christmas and New Year period.

 During this time, the Council circulated information of key contacts who can help and can arrange for food and medicine to be delivered to homes.